Quezmedia/threepl-spree-integrator/README.md

 * `Nutracoapi::BrokerSpreeToThree.new.send_missing_orders_to_three_pl`

-  It's responsible for getting the orders in Spree and send them to 3PL
+  It's responsible for getting the orders in Spree and sending them to 3PL

 * `Nutracoapi::BrokerThreeToSpree.new.check_and_mark_orders_as_sent`